Bachelor of Science in Visual Communication Design

 Interactive Design III

 The Major Electives are intended to build a professional design portfolio, and as such, upper-division courses are strongly encouraged.
-Select six classes from the list below.
-Take no more than two classes (6 units total) from the 200-level.
+Select five classes from the list below.
+Take no more than two classes (6 units total) at the lower-divison.

 DES 226Modern Letterpress Printing: Traditional and Digital Techniques3